yuw/texmf-mathpunctspace/README.md

 ### Options

  * unit: mt or other (default = mu)
- * comma: substitute skip
+ * comma: substitute keyword natural or skip (default = natural)
- * semicolon: substitute skip
+ * semicolon: substitute keyword natural or skip (default = natural)
  * latexorg: original behavior of LaTeX

+Remark: keyword ``natural'' mean the spacing of the in-line.

 ## Author